windmill-labs/windmilldocs/docs/apps/7_app_e-commerce.md

 :::tip

-This app is available on the [Hub](https://hub.windmill.dev/apps/14/) and can be used on our [Demo workspace](https://app.windmill.dev/user/login) with the proper Supabase integration.
+This app is available on the [Hub](https://hub.windmill.dev/apps/14/) and can be used on our <a href="https://app.windmill.dev/" rel="nofollow">Demo Workspace</a> with the proper Supabase integration.

 :::